guardomayas/Lab_Notes/IHC.md

 ## 2. Primary antibody
 The antibodies are in the white freezer.
 Write down from which animal is the primary and make sure we have a compatible secondary.

-- In an eppendorf, pour 1.5mL of blocking solution and 30 uL (or 50, the idea is having a 3-5% preparation) of the primary antibody.
+- In an eppendorf tube, pour 1.5mL of blocking solution and 30 uL (or 50, the idea is having a 3-5% preparation) of the primary antibody.
+- After washing 3 times the blocking solution, pour the primary antibody in the retina, take them to the cold room and wait 5 days.

 ## 3. Secondary antibody
+Anti primary antibody animal.
 **Use the black eppendorf!!**